akikoo/universal-react-systemjs-jspm/README.md

 This is a basic example of using SystemJS in the browser and in node, to set up Universal React with Babel and SystemJS/jspm.

+For sample browser project setup (no universal rendering) with jspm and SystemJS and Sass, you might want to take a look at https://github.com/akikoo/systemjs-jspm-sass-setup.

 ## Environment setup

 ```sh